utspect/InstaGibPlus/README.md

 **Default: 0.1**
 **Unit: s**

 Maximum time between updates by clients that's tolerated by IG+.
-If a client exceeds this time and [bEnableJitterBounding](#benablejitterbounding) is `True` an update is generated for the client.
+Allowed position error scales with time since last update, up to this amount of time.
 Guideline setting is half the maximum supported ping.

 ## MinNetUpdateRate